agentm/project-m36/docs/isomorphic_schemas.markdown

  * as a means to contain different access methods to the database as the database evoles, i.e. the database schema needs to be altered, but the old access strategies can be emulated through views
  * as a means of enforcing security access by implementing views which offer a restricted subset of the original data

 Of these use cases, isomorphic schemas only cover the schema complexity and database evolution use cases.
+Further research (see Conclusion) may be able to extend this design to the missing use cases.

 ## Isomorphic Schema Building Blocks